Bechma/realworld-leptos/README.md

 `cargo install cargo-leptos`

-# How to run this project
+# How to run this project locally

 First, deploy a local postgres database, maybe docker is the fastest solution: